egremyb/STIProject/README.md

 ## Structure

-Down below you will find the structure of the repository and an explanation for the folders.
+Down below you will find the structure of the repository and an explanation for the different folders.

   ```
   images